Password4j/password4j/README.md

 // At this point password = {\0, \0, \0, ...}
 ```
 The pepper can be expressed as `SecureString` as well.

+Using `SecureString` or `char[]` does not completely defend you from attacks: the Garbage Collector constantly copies objects from the _from space_ to the _to space_ and ereasing the original `char[]` does not erase its copies; moreover it is never guaranteed that `clear()` is applied before the garbage collection.
+For these reasons the usage of `SecureString` or `char[]` just reduces the window of opportunities for an attacker.

 # Configuration
 Password4j makes available a portable way to configure the library.